OpenMined/PyDP/contributing.md

 $ docker run --rm -it pydp:test
 ```

-Docker Run will allow to interactively with the files; to check if your code works
+Docker Run will allow to interact with the files; to check if your code works
 perfectly, you can type:

 ```
-$ make test-all
+$ make test
 ```

 To run the code, you can open python interpreter inside the container by typing